-In the {first case,} the typical trajectories of the process are as follows: mutant populations of type $i$, for $1 \leq i \leq \lfloor \alpha \rfloor$, reach a size of order $K\mu^i \gg 1$ in a time of order $\log K $ {(they are well approximated by birth-death processes with immigration and their behaviour is then close to the deterministic limit),} and mutant populations of type $i$, for $\lfloor \alpha \rfloor +1 \leq i \leq L$, describe a.s.\ finite excursions, whose a proportion of order $\mu$ produces a mutant of type $i+1$.
+In the {first case,} the typical trajectories of the process are as follows: mutant populations of type $i$, for $1 \leq i \leq \lfloor \alpha \rfloor$, reach a size of order $K\mu^i \gg 1$ in a time of order ${b_{i-1}\log K/f_{i0}} $ {(they are well approximated by birth-death processes with immigration and their behaviour is then close to the deterministic limit),} and mutant populations of type $i$, for $\lfloor \alpha \rfloor +1 \leq i \leq L$, describe a.s.\ finite excursions, whose a proportion of order $\mu$ produces a mutant of type $i+1$.
 Finally, every $L$-mutant has a probability $f_{L0}/b_L$ to produce a population which outcompetes all other populations.
 The term $\lambda(\rho_i)$ is the expected number of individuals in an excursion of a subcritical birth and death process of birthrate $b_i$ and death rate $d_i+c_{i0}\bar x_0$ {excepting the first individual.} Hence $\mu \lambda(\rho_i)$ is the approximated probability for a type $i$-population $(\lfloor \alpha \rfloor +1 \leq i \leq L-1)$ to produce a mutant of type $i+1$, {and} the overall time scale can be recovered as follows: \begin{enumerate}{ \item The last 'large' population is the $\lfloor \alpha \rfloor$-population, which {reaches} a size of order {$K\mu^{\lfloor \alpha \rfloor}$} after a time which does not go to infinity with $K$. \item The $\lfloor \alpha \rfloor $-population produces an excursion of an $(\lfloor \alpha \rfloor+1 )$-population at a rate of order {$K\mu^{\lfloor \alpha \rfloor+1}$, which} has a probability of order $\mu$ to produce an excursion of a $(\lfloor \alpha \rfloor+2 )$-population, and so {on,}} \end{enumerate} giving the order {$K\mu^L$}.\\

-{Notice that Theorem \ref{pro_mupetit} implies that, for any mutation rate which converges to zero more slowly than $\eee^{-VK}/K$, the population will cross the fitness valley with a probability tending to 1 as $K\to\infty$.
+{Notice that Theorem \ref{pro_mupetit} implies that, for any mutation rate which converges to zero more slowly than $\eee^{-VK}/K$, the population crosses the fitness valley with probability tending to 1, as $K\to\infty$.
 Our results thus cover a wide range of biologically relevant cases.}